improbable-eng/kedge/README.md

 ## Wishlist

-See [issues](https://github.com/improbable-eng/kedge/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+%2F+improvement%22) for currently wanted features and improvements.
+See [Feature / Improvement issues](https://github.com/improbable-eng/kedge/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+%2F+improvement%22) for currently wanted features and improvements.

 ## License